YangLeonbjtu/TFIDPose/README.md

 Given an anchor RGB-D image, a query RGB-D image, and a text prompt, TFIDPose estimates the relative 6D pose of the target object across different scenes.
 The key challenge is **cross-image same-category instance ambiguity**.
 When multiple visually similar objects appear in the query scene, existing methods may select the wrong instance and produce an incorrect pose.

-TFIDPose addresses this problem with a simple **hypothesis-then-verify** pipeline.
-It first proposes candidate object pairs, ranks them by instance-aware appearance similarity, and then selects the correct pair through geometry-aware verification.
+Our core idea is simple:

+> **Instance selection and geometric matching should not be forced into a single coupled representation.**

+TFIDPose explicitly decouples these two stages.
+It first proposes multiple plausible anchor-query instance pairs, then uses geometric consistency to verify which pair is correct.

 ---